FlaviaBannitz/User-Churn-Rate-Funnel-SQL/README.md

 ## Accomplishment:
 I followed the instructions and was able to build this single SQL code using temporary tables, CASE funciton, WITH and aggregate commands
-I ran it and was able to calculate 3 months worth of churn rates from a database avaialble in CodeCademy https://user-images.githubusercontent.com/141644278/258816405-6f7772cb-d6b2-4c5c-97a9-e676f3a98028.png
+I ran it and was able to calculate 3 months worth of churn rates from a database avaialble in CodeCademy

+## Output
+Click the link to see a quick snapshot of the output https://user-images.githubusercontent.com/141644278/258816405-6f7772cb-d6b2-4c5c-97a9-e676f3a98028.png
 ## Ask